Hemasonica774/EXPERIMENT-06-INTERRUPT-GENERATION-USING-PUSHBUTTON-AND-SIMULATING-THE-OUTPUT-/README.md

 Now each of these lines EXTI0-EXTI15 can be used to trigger an interrupt on different modes of the signal : rising edge, falling edge or rising_falling edge.
 ## Procedure:

-  1. Selecting GPIO Ports
+1.Selecting GPIO Ports

-  2. PA5 -> GPIO Output
+2.PA5 -> GPIO Output

-  3. Configure the PC13 Port at Pull up Mode followed by generating the code.
+3.Configure the PC13 Port at Pull up Mode followed by generating the code.

 4.Write the function(Declare,Define,Call)

 5.Build Debug and Create 'hex file'

 6. Open a new Proteus Project.

-  7. Select ports STM32F401RB, LED and Push Button.
+7.Select ports STM32F401RB, LED and Push Button.

 8.Connect PA5 to LED and PC13 to Push Button.

 9.Check for execution of the output using Push Button option.